SirSheeply/Hashtag-DnD-Lite/modules/README.md

 ### Arg Parser.js
 Testing area for the implementation of the universal arg parser introduced in v0.1.0.
 (May be out of date)

+### Cast-Tester.js
+Testing area for the text print out of the doCast command.